wheelercj/chriswheeler.dev/content/posts/making-discord-bots.md

 - Searching [the discord.py Discord server](https://discord.gg/dpy) for examples and answers is frequently helpful
 - [scarletcafe/jishaku: A debugging and testing cog for discord.py bots](https://github.com/scarletcafe/jishaku)

 Regardless of which tools you use, creating a Discord bot requires creating the bot's account in [the Discord Developer Portal](https://discord.com/developers/applications).
+Setting up your own local test instance of a bot you're working on makes manual testing and debugging much easier.
+For each bot I work on, I create an extra Discord bot account in the Discord Developer Portal for testing.

 ## Project structure

 There are multiple ways to structure the code for bots written with discord.py, but I'll describe the way that seems most common among well-written bots.
 The entrypoint is `main.py`, which only connects to the database, creates an instance of the bot, and starts the bot.
 In `bot.py`, a `Bot` class is defined that subclasses `commands.Bot`.
 This class has no commands.
 It only handles global events like logging, error handling, cooldowns (command rate limits), and managing _cogs_.
+Cogs are in a folder named `cogs`, which has a folder named `utils` containing various utilities shared among the cogs.

 ### Cogs